CAGR Calculator India 2026 - Compound Annual Growth Rate

 • IRR: Multiple cash flows at regular intervals (used in project finance)

+As per SEBI investor education practice, XIRR is preferred for SIP cash-flow analysis.
 Most mutual fund apps report XIRR for SIPs and CAGR for lumpsum.
 Never compare the two directly.

 ❓ Frequently Asked Questions (FAQ)